LauraJones929/portfolio-p1/README.md

 - **Frequent Visitor Goals**
   - As a frequent visitor, I want to check for any newly added upcoming public shows that I can attend.
   - As a frequent visitor, I want to see if there are any new packages available for cooperate events.

+### Design
+- **Colour Scheme**

+  - The main colour scheme is neutral and light, in order to highlight any dark text.
+As photographic images are generously used throughout the site, neutral colours will not take away any attention from the images that are put in place for promotional purposes.

+- **Typography**

+  - Fonts are imported into the CSS file via Google Fonts.
+  - To keep the website looking clean and neutral, a selection of 3 fonts is used throughout the website, 2 of which have a very similar look and feel.
+  - For the main heading which is the artists name, I have chosen to use the font family of 'Parisienne', with a fallback font of 'Cursive', in the event of the preferred font failing to import.
+This font will hopefully create a positive user experience when first entering the site as it exudes a professional yet warm mood.
+  - For sub-headings which includes the navigation menu, along with sub-titles across the page/s, I have chosen to use the font family of 'Raleway' as it stands clean and clear, making a statement but not enough to draw attention away from more important features on the page.
+In the event of this font failing, I have set the fallback font to 'Sans-serif'.
+  - For general text I have chosen the font family of 'Inter'.
+Again this is a clean and clear font that is easy to read, and maintains the neutral tone flowing throughout the site.
+Fallback font set to 'Sans-serif'.

+- **Imagery**

+  - Photographic imagery is used throughout the site.
+Gallery style images as well as background images across the page to give the user a well rounded look and feel of the clients' aesthetic and style.
+Images are used to capture the essense of the artist and the height of the entertainment that she brings.
+  Each image is provided by the client and is taken from her social media accounts.
+These images are credited and sourced appropriately in the credit section of the README file and in comments above the relevant code.